user1689/91_leetcode_memo/review/Banana/Amazon OA.md

     ● Implemented resources recommendation by content-based algorithm.
     ● Built a web page with React and Ant Design to make it user friendly.
     ● Deployed the project on AWS EC2.

-    ● Built a full-stack web application for users to search streams, video and clips from Twitch resources and get recommendations.

 - Experimental Design of Network SwitchExperimental Design of Network Switch